brettbeeson/studyfresh/README.md

 ## MH-Z19B
 ### Background
-- Used the [Python library MZ-Z19] (https://github.com/UedaTakeyuki/mh-z19) which will correctly setup uart (manual method is below).
-Follow instructions.
+- Used the [Python library MZ-Z19](https://github.com/UedaTakeyuki/mh-z19) which will correctly setup uart (manual method is below).
+Follow instructions on library.
 ### Setup and results
 - Connected to UART
 - Good results (see temperature and CO2 graphs) compared to the 'assumed good' Extech sensors.